-4. Notice how often your own fear gets in the way of meeting your child's needs.
+4. Notice how often your own fear or dysregulation gets in the way of meeting your child's needs.
 For instance, if he's suddenly talking baby talk, do you feel a need to correct him, or can you accept his temporary need to be babied and give him what he needs?
 Breathe into that fear and let it go.
 Once we meet the child's needs, the child can move on.
 When we deny needs, the child stays stuck.

 5. Make a plan to take at least one of the actions on your list, every day for a week.
 It might be the same action over and over.

 6. Notice your child's behavior change over the course of the week.
 What is working and what isn't?
 What have you learned about your child's needs?

 7. What will you do differently in the future?

 Want to support yourself for real change?
 Registration for the Peaceful Parent, Happy Kids Online Course just opened, and you get 10% off if you register in the first two weeks.
 Just use the discount code EARLYBIRD at checkout.
 Take a look at the raves from parents who've taken it to see if you think this self-paced course might be a good fit for you.